Kramin42/Kramell/dieselrobin/bonus.md

 ### Mission A:

 Get banished and escape before entering a lair sub-branch (while in mission 3).
+Lugonu not allowed.

 ### Mission B: